About

 Kevin is a student of nature, and considers making to be an essential way of exercising his curiosity about the living world.
-In other words, part of the way he explores nature is by exploring the capabilities and limitations of materials, his body, and his mind.
-Kevin’s work is often characterized by organic forms, which are largely inspired by nature (plants, animals, elemental forces) in collaboration with his imagination.
+Part of the way he explores nature is by testing the capabilities and limitations of materials, his body, and his mind.
+Kevin feels his work can help bring natural connections into people’s homes.
+Other than nature, Kevin also draws inspiration for his unique creations from people, process, and his own imagination.

-Kevin believes the built-environment can and should exist in harmony with nature, and he feels his work can help people bring natural connections into their home.
-Kevin makes pieces that his clients can feel good about, as he is committed to limiting his environmental impact.
+Kevin believes the built-environment can and should exist in harmony with nature, and this is why he has made a commitment to sustainable practices within his studio.
 He uses as much salvaged or repurposed wood as possible; when needed, he purchases only FSC certified wood or locally harvested wood; he primarily uses Earth-friendly finishes; and he plants trees every year to offset his carbon footprint and wood consumption.

 —-